 Details

 This function is used to solve anticlustering.
 That is, the data input is divided into K groups in such a way that elements within groups are heterogeneous and the different groups are similar.
 Anticlustering is accomplished by maximizing instead of minimizing a clustering objective function.
-The maximization of four clustering objective functions is natively supported (other functions can also defined by the user as described below):
+The maximization of five objectives is natively supported (other functions can also defined by the user as described below):

-• k-means `variance` objective, setting objective = "variance"
+• the k-means (or "variance") objective, setting objective = "variance"

-• `k-plus` objective, an extension of the k-means variance criterion, setting objective = "kplus"
+• the k-plus objective, an extension of the k-means objective, setting objective = "kplus"

-• the `dispersion` objective is the minimum distance between any two elements within the same cluster (setting objective = "dispersion")
+• the dispersion, which is the minimum distance between any two elements within the same cluster (setting objective = "dispersion")

 The "diversity" objective is the sum of pairwise distances of elements within the same groups (see diversity_objective).
 Hence, anticlustering using the diversity criterion maximizes between-group similarity by maximizing within-group heterogeneity (represented as the sum of all pairwise distances).
-The diversity is an all rounder objective that tends to equalize all distribution characteristics between groups (such as means, variances, ...).
+If it is computed on the basis of the Euclidean distance (which is the default behaviour if x is a feature matrix), the diversity is an all rounder objective that tends to equate all distribution characteristics between groups (such as means, variances, ...).
 Note that the equivalence of within-group heterogeneity and between-group similarity only holds for equal-sized groups.
-For unequal-sized groups, it is recommended to use a different objective when striving for overall between-group similarity (e.g., the k-plus objective).
-In previous versions of this package, objective = "distance" was used (and is still supported) to refer to the diversity objective, but now objective = "diversity" is preferred because there are several clustering objectives based on pairwise distances (e.g., see dispersion_objective).
+For unequal-sized groups, it is recommended to use a different objective when striving for overall between-group similarity, e.g., the k-plus objective or the "average-diversity".
+The average diversity was introduced in version 0.8.6, and it is more useful if groups are not equal-sized.
+The average diversity normalizes the sum of intra-cluster distances by group size.
+If all groups are equal-sized, it is equivalent to the regular diversity.
 In the publication that introduces the anticlust package (Papenberg & Klau, 2021), we used the term "anticluster editing" to refer to the maximization of the diversity, because the reversed procedure - minimizing the diversity - is also known as "cluster editing".

 The "dispersion" is the minimum distance between any two elements that are part of the same cluster; maximization of this objective ensures that any two elements within the same group are as dissimilar from each other as possible.
 Applications that require high within-group heterogeneity often require to maximize the dispersion.
 Oftentimes, it is useful to also consider the diversity and not only the dispersion; to optimize both objectives at the same time, see the function bicriterion_anticlustering.

-If the data input x is a feature matrix (that is: each row is a "case" and each column is a "variable") and the option objective = "diversity" is used, the Euclidean distance is computed as the basic unit of the diversity and dispersion objectives.
-If a different measure of dissimilarity is preferred, you may pass a self-generated dissimiliarity matrix via the argument x.
+If the data input x is a feature matrix (that is: each row is a "case" and each column is a "variable") and the option objective = "diversity" or objective = "dispersion" is used, the Euclidean distance is computed as the basic unit of the objectives.
+If a different measure of dissimilarity is preferred, you may pass a self-generated dissimilarity matrix via the argument x.

 In the standard case, groups of equal size are generated.
 Adjust the argument K to create groups of different size (see Examples).